louadi/NEASE/README.md

 Generate an HTML file with the network [example](https://tender-elion-977996.netlify.app/).

-path_id: Pathway ID.
-You can find pathways id in the enrichment table results.
+path_id: a string representing the Pathway ID.

 file: A string representing a local file path for the html file.